 10. Office Tour

-Take your team on a tour around where you’re working from – whether that’s at home or back in the office, it helps to understand what your team’s daily life is like and what’s important to them.
+Take your team on a tour around where you’re working from — whether that’s at home, in the office, at your local coffee shop, or in a more exotic locale.

-EveryoneSocial allows for everyone at a company – senior leadership, middle managers, entry level employees, and frontline workers – to share better, provide feedback, and recognize each other for their accomplishments.
+Our employee influencer platform allows everyone at an organization — senior leadership, middle managers, entry-level employees, and frontline workers — to create and share content, engage with one another, provide feedback, and recognize each other for their accomplishments on a daily basis.

 And with its numerous features, such as gamification and leaderboards to encourage sharing, your people will actually want to use EveryoneSocial.
 After all, it’s fun!